Marshall, Mitchell, and Rhodes Scholarship Opportunities

 IMPORTANT NOTE: Under no circumstance should applicants seek feedback from center staff or anyone on personal statement creation, development, and editing for the Rhodes Scholarship.
 This is prohibited by Rhodes: “Your personal statement should be wholly accurate, and written in your own words from your own perspective.
 Material misrepresentation will result in disqualification of an application or, where appropriate, the rescinding of a scholarship.
 It should be entirely your own work, with no assistance received.
 Through the online application form you will be asked to confirm that the entered / uploaded personal statement is accurate, is your own work and that no external help was given in its creation or editing.”
 (Source: Rhodes Scholarship)

-Deadlines for applications to the above programs vary: Marshall (generally late September), Mitchell (generally late September), and Rhodes (USA generally in early October, but the due date varies by constituency).
+Deadlines for applications to the above programs vary: Marshall (generally late September), Mitchell (Thursday, September 28, 2023, at 5 PM ET), and Rhodes (USA generally in early October, but the due date varies by constituency).

 Applicants should familiarize themselves with the due dates and times.
 Applicants receiving institutional endorsement will be provided more information about timelines as a part of the preparation process.